Understanding Credit When Shopping For Mortgage

 Credit Inquiries are divided into two sections:

 - “Soft” inquiries are credit pulls from companies that want to send promotional information, or current creditors monitoring their accounts

 Hard Credit Inquiries

-Hard credit inquiries will have negative impact on your credit scores when you first apply for particular credit.
+Hard credit inquiries will have a negative impact on your credit scores when you first apply for a particular credit.

-- The first few hard credit inquiries will have negative impact on your credit scores, however, after the third hard credit inquiry, it should not affect your credit scores too much.
+- The first few hard credit inquiries will have a negative impact on credit scores